vjgtigers/Terminal-File-Manager/README.md

-# Terminal File Browser for Windows
+# Terminal File Manager for Windows
 THIS PROGRAM IS NOT READY FOR GENERAL USE

 Navigate your computer faster than the basic "dir" and "cd" <br>